emberjs/rfcs/text/0786-ember-cookbook.md

 Officially endorsing existing articles and blogs Monitoring most asked questions on stackoverflow Create entries for [really good explanations](https://discuss.emberjs.com/t/adding-a-delete-row-button-from-a-table/18623) from the ember forum.
 Create sections that would make it easier for the developer to navigate through the different guides.
+Ember-data's adapter/serializer cookbook articles can go under a specific section called "Ember Data" within the cookbook.

 For the MVP we can include the following articles and topics, or similar content.
 [How to create a grid/table with Ember Data and creating a CRUD form with Ember data](https://discuss.emberjs.com/t/looking-for-an-example-of-a-grid-and-form/18490)